Skip to contents

 #> Warning: unresolved template variables: timeframe

-# Using just the methods database
+# Using just the methods database with headings

 methods_text <- boilerplate_generate_text(